ACCEPT Program

 The ACCEPT Program is a Behavioral Health Workforce Education and Training Program funded by the Health Resources and Services Administration (HRSA; Grant # 1 M01HP42441‐01‐00), an agency of the U.S. Department of Health & Human Services administration.
 (Total HRSA award to KSU for 4 years is $1,598,289; 60% of which is dedicated to student support.)

 The ACCEPT Program at KSU began September 2021 and will continue until at least August 2025.
 A total of 104 KSU undergraduate students will benefit from the ACCEPT Program over its first 4 years.
-Students eligible for the ACCEPT Program are those who begin the undergraduate/post-secondary Addictions Counseling Certificate Program (ACCP) in either the Fall semester or the Spring semester and commit to completing the ACCP in 12 months, including completing a 4-credit hour and a minimum of 315 clock hours of supervised practicum at an approved behavioral health organization in Northeast Ohio.
+Students eligible for the ACCEPT Program are those who begin the undergraduate/post-secondary Addictions Counseling Certificate Program (ACCP) in either the Fall semester or the Spring semester and commit to completing the ACCP in 12 months, including completing 4 credits and 315 clock hours of supervised practicum at an approved behavioral health organization in Northeast Ohio.

 The majority of ACCEPT Program Trainees are Psychology majors.
 All of the Trainees are preparing to work as addictions counselors.

-Applications for a new group of Year 2b ACCEPT Program Trainees are underway.
-This group will begin Spring 2023 and will commit to completing the ACCP by December 2023.
-KSU students interested in the ACCEPT Program and wish to be considered for January – December 2023 can apply here: ACCEPT Program Year 2b Application, or scan the QR code below.
+Applications for a new group of Year 3B ACCEPT Program Trainees are now underway.
+This group will begin Spring 2024 and will commit to completing the ACCP by December 2024.
+This group will take two in-person ACCP courses Spring 2024, another two online courses Summer 2024, and then complete the 15-week addictions counseling practicum in Fall 2024.
+Students interested in being part of Year 3B of the ACCEPT Program and wish to be considered for January 16, 2024 – December 8, 2024 can apply here: ACCEPT Program Year 3B Application, or scan the QR code below.

 Each KSU ACCEPT Program Trainee receives the following benefits: